The area of taxation is generally governed by the Tax Code.

 There are nine different tax categories:

-- income tax - this represents the main tax obligation.
+- Income tax - This represents the main tax duty.
 It is divided into income tax on natural persons (15%) and income tax on legal entities (19%).

 - excise duty - this tax is applied to some specific types of goods (mineral oils, spirit, beer, wine, and tobacco products).

-- Road tax - this applies only to vehicles used for business activities.
+- Road tax - this applies only to vehicles used or intended for business.
 Tax rates are defined as fixed annual amounts.

-- Real estate transfer tax - this applies when transferring real estate for a payment.
+- Real estate transfer tax - this applies when transferring real estate for a fee.
 The unified tax rate is defined as 3% of the price of the real estate.

 - inheritance tax - applies to assets acquired through inheritance.
 Certain groups are not subject to inheritance tax

 - gift tax - a one-off tax which applies to the payment-free acquisition of assets.
-Certain groups are not subject to gift tax.
+Certain groups are exempt from gift tax.